Bank@Post offers a quick and convenient way to manage your money at more than 3,500 post offices around Australia.

 When you need to visit a bank branch to perform an everyday banking transaction, sometimes it’s not always possible to find a branch close by.
 But instead of travelling well out of your way to make a deposit or pay a bill, you might be able to do your banking at your nearest post office.

 Bank@Post is an Australia Post program that provides transaction services on behalf of more than 70 participating banks and financial institutions around Australia.
-This means that instead of simply relying on your bank’s branch network, you can take care of your banking needs at more than 3,500 participating post offices across the country. max rate standard variable rate Introductory rate of 2.55% p.a. for 3 months, reverting to 0.50% p.a.
-Available on the entire balance.
+This means that instead of simply relying on your bank’s branch network, you can take care of your banking needs at more than 3,500 participating post offices across the country. max rate standard variable rate Introductory rate of 2.85% p.a. for 4 months, reverting to a rate of 1.70% p.a.
+Available on balances below $500,000.

 Let’s take a closer look at the transactions you can complete using Bank@Post and the benefits this service provides.